Lobular carcinoma in situ (LCIS) means that cells inside some of the breast lobules have started to become abnormal. LCIS It is not a cancer.

-Having LCIS means that you have an increased risk of getting invasive breast cancer in either breast in the future.
+LCIS is not a cancer, but having it means that you have a small increased risk of getting invasive breast cancer in either breast in the future.
 Even so, most women with LCIS won't develop breast cancer.
 Men can develop LCIS but this is very rare.

 LCIS is more common in women who haven't had their menopause.
-About 710 people are diagnosed with LCIS each year in the United Kingdom.
-This includes about 5 men.
+About 735 people are diagnosed with LCIS each year in the United Kingdom.

 LCIS doesn't usually show up on breast x-rays (mammograms), and it normally doesn't cause symptoms.
 It's often diagnosed by chance during tests for other breast conditions, such as a biopsy.

 Please note that there is a type of breast cancer called invasive lobular breast cancer and this is different to LCIS.